1nst4ll/mango-news/docs/troubleshooting.md

 ### Blacklist Logic Not Working

-If the scraper is not respecting the URLs listed in `backend/config/blacklist.json`, it might be due to how the blacklist is accessed across different parts of the application.
+If the scraper is not respecting the URLs listed in `backend/config/blacklist.json`, it might be due to how the blacklist is accessed or matched against scraped URLs.

 *   **Resolution:** The blacklist is now loaded via a dedicated function (`loadUrlBlacklist` in `backend/src/configLoader.js`) and accessed using a getter function (`getBlacklist`).
-This ensures that the most up-to-date blacklist is always used when checking URLs.
+To address issues with partial URL matches, the blacklist check now verifies if a scraped URL *starts with* any entry in the blacklist, rather than requiring an exact match.
+This ensures that URLs with additional parameters or paths are correctly excluded if their base matches a blacklisted entry.
 If you encounter issues with the blacklist, ensure that `loadUrlBlacklist` is called before any scraping or discovery process begins and that `getBlacklist()` is used to retrieve the blacklist array.
 This fix was implemented by modifying `backend/src/configLoader.js`, `backend/src/scraper.js`, and `backend/src/opensourceScraper.js`.
 Ensure your backend code is up-to-date with these changes.

 ### `ReferenceError: urlBlacklist is not defined`